mssgill/hscSphinx/database/stored_function.rst

      - double precision
      - transform DEC in +/-dd:mm:ss.ss to degree unit

-   * - deg2dms
+   * - equ2gal
+     - set of double precision (ra, dec) J2000
-     - double precision
+     - set of double precision (gallon, gallat)
+     - transform equatrial coordinates in degree to galactic coordinates in degree

-     - text (+/-dd:mm:ss.ss)
+   * - gal2equ
+     - set of double precision (gallon, gallat)
+     - set of double precision (ra, dec) J2000
-     - transform DEC in degree to +/-dd:mm:ss.ss
+     - transform galactic coordinates in degree to equatrial coordinates in degree

 example of frameid2visitccd and  visitccd2frameid::